 Flex Duo probe error

-This step-by-step repair guide walks you through fixing flex duo probe error on your Samsung NV51K7770DS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the flex duo probe error on your Samsung NV51K7770DS (Wall Oven).
+With the right tools and parts, you can typically complete this repair in about 1–2 hours and save yourself a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Samsung NV51K7770DS is displaying a probe-related error, you may notice one or more of the following symptoms before or during cooking.
+If your Samsung NV51K7770DS is displaying a probe-related error, you might notice one or more of the following symptoms before or during cooking:

 - The oven display shows a “Probe” or “PRB” error message during preheat or cooking